 Which questions get answered on the show?

-Our co-hosts will be reviewing our viewer's questions with 2 goals in mind: creating an informative topic-related show and answering our viewers questions.
-While we will do our best to include as many as we can, please keep in mind that each question that is sent to us may not get directly answered.
+Dr. Phelps reviews your questions with 2 goals in mind: creating an informative topic-related show and answering our viewers questions While we will do our best to include as many as we can, please keep in mind that each question that is sent to us may not get directly answered.

 This forum is not intended to resolve a crisis you are having right now.
-If you are having a crisis, call HDC's crisis line at 1-800-634-8775.
+If you are in a life and death crisis call 911.

 If you are having a mental health crisis, and you are reaching out for help or a conversation call Birch Tree Center Crisis Response Crisis Line at 1-800-634-8775.